Our Services

 Reducing plastic exposure and supporting a "detox for plastic phthalates" plan works best under medical supervision.
 Your doctor can:

-If you're noticing unusual symptoms and want help determining whether medical evaluation is needed, our Medically approved LLM Symptom Checker Chat Bot can help you assess your situation and decide on next steps.
+If you're noticing unusual symptoms and want help determining whether medical evaluation is needed, use Ubie's free AI symptom checker to assess your situation and get guidance on your next steps.

 While most phthalate exposures are not acutely toxic, certain symptoms should prompt an urgent medical evaluation: